mgreiler/se-unlocked/Transcripts/EP_06_Derrick_Stolee.md

+---
-# Transcript GitHub Episode 6 Derrick Stolee
+episode: "Transcript GitHub Episode 6 Derrick Stolee"
+permalink: /episode-6-derrick-stolee
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, welcome to the software engineering unlocked podcast.
 I'm your host, dr. McKayla.
 And today I have the pleasure to talk to